blackbird410/NDHU_OJ_Codes/Pset8/report.md

 Gomoku, also called Five in a Row, is an abstract strategy board game.
 It is traditionally played with black and white stones on a 19×19 board.
 The winner is the first player to form an unbroken chain of five stones horizontally, vertically, or diagonally.
 Please write a program to determine if there is a winner or not.

 ### Solution provided
-The valid inputs of this game are going to be converted into integer values for processing as specified below:
-* '_' (underscore) : NO_STONE (like a blank on paper and stored as -1 in memory)
-* 'O' : WHITE (stored as 0 in memory)
-* 'X' : BLACK (stored as 1 in  memory)

-* Take the inputs and store them as specified in memory.
+* Take the inputs and store them in a 2D array of characters.
 	- Take the inputs line by line
 	- **After taking the inputs with fgets, DO NOT FORGET to empty the buffer  in order to take a new line properly in memory.**
 * To find if there is a winner or not you will follow this pattern: